-Data output / data extraction Velocity, pressure, cuboids and other information can be extracted from the lattice using predefined functors.
-All they need to know is a SuperLattice for Code example for writing velocity, pressure, cuboids and other information in the example cylinder3d from section 10.8.
+Data output / data extraction Velocity, pressure, cuboids and other informations can be extracted from the lattice using predefined functors.
+All they need to know is a SuperLattice and converter if dimensions are wanted.

-Listing 18: Code example for writing velocity and pressure using functors.
+Listing 23: Code example for calculating velocity and pressure using functors.

-'''

-1

-// Create the data-reading functors...
+''' // Create the data-reading functors...
+SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(&sLattice, &converter); SuperLatticePhysPressure3D<T, DESCRIPTOR> pressure(&sLattice, &converter); // geometries are often constructed by simple geometries IndicatorSphere3D

-\mathbf{2}

-SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(&sLattice, &converter);

-3

-SuperLatticePhysPressure3D<T, DESCRIPTOR> pressure(&sLattice, &converter);

-4

-... and pass them to the generic write function

-11

-5

-CuboidVTKout3D<T>::write<DESCRIPTOR>(velocity, iT);

-6

-CuboidVTKout3D<T>::write<DESCRIPTOR>(pressure, iT);

-'''